-Executive Order (E.O.)
-12866 provides that the Office of Information and Regulatory Affairs (OIRA) in the Office of Management and Budget (OMB) will review all significant rules.
-The Office of Information and Regulatory Affairs has determined that this rule is not significant.
+Executive Order 12866 provides that the Office of Information and Regulatory Affairs (OIRA) in the Office of Management and Budget will review all significant rules.
+OIRA has determined that this rule is not significant.

-E.O.
-13563 reaffirms the principles of E.O.
+Executive Order 13563 reaffirms the principles of E.O.
 12866 while calling for improvements in the nation's regulatory system to promote predictability, to reduce uncertainty, and to use the best, most innovative, and least burdensome tools for achieving regulatory ends.
 The executive order directs agencies to consider regulatory approaches that reduce burdens and maintain flexibility and freedom of choice for the public where these approaches are relevant, feasible, and consistent with regulatory objectives.
 E.O.
 13563 emphasizes further that regulations must be based on the best available science and that the rulemaking process must allow for public participation and an open exchange of ideas.
 We have developed this rule in a manner consistent with these requirements.